intel/pmem-csi/README.md

 ### Get source code

-1. Use the `git clone https://github.com/otcshare/Pmem-CSI pmem-csi`
+Use the command: `git clone https://github.com/otcshare/Pmem-CSI pmem-csi`

-> **NOTE:** The repository name differs from used path name
+> **NOTE:** The repository name is mixed-case but the paths are
+> lowercase-only.
+If you want to build the code using Go, then

-Paths of this package written in the code, are lowercase-only so please be aware that code of this driver should reside on the path `github.com/intel/pmem-csi/`
+> the driver code must reside on the path `github.com/intel/pmem-csi/`
+>

-Either specify a different destination path when cloning:
+> You must specify a different destination path when cloning:

-`git clone .../Pmem-CSI pmem-csi`
+> `git clone .../Pmem-CSI pmem-csi`

-or rename the directory from `Pmem-CSI` to `pmem-csi` after cloning.
+> or rename the directory from `Pmem-CSI` to `pmem-csi` after cloning.

 ### Build plugin

 1. Use `make`

-This produces the below binaries in _output directory:
+    This produces the following binaries in the `_output` directory:

-- `pmem-ns-init`: Helper utility for namespace initialization
+    * `pmem-ns-init`: Helper utility for namespace initialization.
-- `pmem-vgm`: Helper utility for creating logical volume groups over pmem devices created.
+    * `pmem-vgm`: Helper utility for creating logical volume groups over PMEM devices created.
-- `pmem-csi-driver`: The PMEM csi driver
+    * `pmem-csi-driver`: The PMEM-CSI driver.

-2. Use `make build-images`
+2. Use `make build-images` to produce Docker container images.

-This produces docker container images.

-3. Use `make push-images`

-This pushes docker container images to the docker images registry.
+3. Use `make push-images` to push Docker container images to the Docker images registry.

 See the [Makefile](Makefile) for additional make targets and possible make variables.

 ### Verify socket

-1. You can verify that drivers listens on specified endpoint (Unix or TCP socket)
+Verify that the driver listens on the specified endpoint (Unix or TCP socket) with the command:
 `netstat -l`

-(if netstat is present in the system)
+This command assumes that netstat is present in the system.

 ### Run plugin